skorch-dev/skorch/docs/user/save_load.rst

 Notice in the first run, we included a :class:`.FinalCheckpoint` in the callbacks.
 This checkpoint saves the model at the end of training.
-This checkpoint can be passed to :class:`.LoadInitState` continue training:
+This checkpoint can be passed to :class:`.LoadInitState` to continue training:

 .. code:: python